yangliuxin-nn/Breakout/README.md

 # Breakout
-This is the course assignment for the Object Oriented Programming.
+This is an A+ course assignment for the Object Oriented Programming.